mjmlio/mjml/doc/guide.md

 You can spend less time reading up on the latest email client updates
     and more time designing beautiful email.
 Your email won't necessarily render the same on all email clients.
-However. it'll render reasonably on the email clients our many customers tell us
+However, it'll render reasonably on the email clients our many customers tell us
     are most important to them.

 ``` html